Nutty

 Capital at risk.

-What about limited company contractors?
+What about limited company director contractors?

 If you’re working through a limited company (a limited company contractor), setting up a pension is no different to being a sole trader (not a limited company).
 You’ll still need to use a personal pension.
 However, it’s more tax efficient with some big benefits.